 The BMW, of course.
 That's not necessarily a knock on the VW, but... c'mon.
 You get my point.

 So why is it that American wireless carriers continually flout this natural order of economics with virtually every new phone they release?

 Every model is priced with a blatant disregard for logic

 The launch of Nokia's mediocre Lumia 822 on Verizon most recently brought this phenomenon to my attention.
 As I was reviewing it, I thought, "who in the world should spend $49.99 and sign a two-year contract for this?"
 The answer, in practical terms, is no one.
 Not just because it's not a stellar phone, but because you can get the superior Droid RAZR M or the Droid Incredible 4G LTE for the same price.
 You can also get an iPhone 4 — still a standard-setting smartphone even today — for free.
 And if you're specifically in the market for a Windows Phone, I'd bet a dollar that the superior HTC 8X is under $100 within a few weeks.
-Subsidized, on-contract sticker prices on these phones fluctuate with the frenetic unpredictability of the stock market.
+Sticker prices on these phones fluctuate with the frenetic unpredictability of the stock market.

 The reason, in part, is that phone models are still being updated and replaced at an unprecedented pace that simply isn't sustainable.
 Even OEMs that have made a conscientious effort to slow their update cycles and reduce the number of models in their portfolios at any given time are failing: take HTC, for instance, which refreshed the One X with the One X+ just seven months later.
 Nokia did the same with the Lumia 900 and 920.

 Seven months is not a reasonable life cycle for any durable product